Diversify your Supply Chain in Vietnam

 By partnering with the EU, Vietnam is cementing its role as a global manufacturing centre.
 The high level of efficiency of its factories provides peace of mind for buyers.
 Vietnam is an alternative source of goods outside mainland China.

-Limited access to credit for Vietnamese companies may slow the supply chain development
+Limited access to credit for Vietnamese companies

 The country has become an essential centre for production in S.E.
 Asia.
 Some of its factories have grown significantly in size.
 Yet, Small and Medium-size Enterprises (SMEs) still make up 98 per cent of all businesses.
 Thus, accounting for 50 per cent of employment and 40 per cent of total GDP.